samruddhiz/Hello-World/README.md

 # Java Full Stack Examples
 My First sample repository
-This is my first ever edit in the github repository.
+This repository stores all the java examples.